 Finland is well known as a winter destination in Spain, mainly Lapland area that is considered an expensive but unique destination offering a wide range of products comparing to our competitors.
-Nordic countries are trendy destinations in Spain; a great opportunity for Finland to develop and grow in all areas and to gain popularity as an all year round destination.
+Nordic countries are trendy destinations in Spain; a fantastic opportunity for Finland to develop and grow in all areas and to gain popularity as an all-year-round destination.

 The pandemic has managed to reinforce the image of Finland as a Safe & Sustainable country, Unspoiled Nature-Cleanest air & water, Experience "Natural Luxury", Slow life in nature and "Room to roam".

 Even though the travel from Spain to Finland is quite in balance between winter and summer, there are clear peak months in the overnights in Finland – December for the winter and July-August for the summer.